17 of the Best Multiheaded Tulip Varieties for Your Garden

 15. Purple Elegance

-Elegant is right.
+Elegant is the right description for this late blooming type.
 Each flower – up to five per plant – looks like a purple sapphire that has been laced in white trim.

 ‘Purple Elegance’